-Adjacent to the kitchen is a large wooden farmhouse dining table and chairs, which have been adorned with plump Fuschia cushions, adding to the rich variety of colours within the room.
+Adjacent to the open plan kitchen is a large wooden farmhouse dining table and chairs, which have been adorned with plump Fuschia cushions, adding to the rich variety of colours within the room.

-At the closer end of the room is the living area, with sumptuous sofas in mustard and teal, dressed with colourfully patterned cushions which add texture and interest.
-Similar but muted colours adorn the large rug which creates the perfect central focal point to their cosy living area.
+At the closer end of the open plan room is the living area, with sumptuous sofas in mustard and teal, dressed with colourfully patterned cushions which add texture and interest.
+Similar but muted colours adorn the large rug which creates the perfect central focal point for their cosy living area.